uber/cadence/CONTRIBUTING.md

 ### Code review
 We take code reviews very seriously at Cadence.
 Please don't be deterred if you feel like you've received some hefty feedback.
 That's completely normal and expected—and, if you're an external contributor, we very much appreciate your contribution!

-In this repository in particular, merging a PR means accepting responsibility for maintaining that code for, quite possibly, the lifetime of CockroachDB.
+In this repository in particular, merging a PR means accepting responsibility for maintaining that code for, quite possibly, the lifetime of Cadence.
 To take on that reponsibility, we need to ensure that meets our strict standards for production-ready code.

 No one is expected to write perfect code on the first try.
 That's why we have code reviews in the first place!